libgamera/GAMERA/docs/inverse_compton_temp.md

 -------------------------------

 Let's start with the simple case of a thermal photon field.
 In principle we can add multiple photon fields.
-In the default case, when asking for the Inverse Compton component of the gamma ray sectrum, it will be computed on the sum of the photon fields.
+In the default case, when asking for the Inverse Compton component of the gamma ray spectrum, it will be computed on the sum of the photon fields.
 If we explicitily want the component associated to the i-th field, the code will recompute the component associated only to that field:
 ```python